Engee documentation

 • Delta 11 o’clock — a triangle with a 30-degree advance of the star.

-For more information about the operating modes of a three-phase system connected according to the Triangle scheme, see Recommendations for delta connection of transformer windings.
+For more information about the operating modes of a three-phase system connected according to the Triangle scheme, see the article Recommendations for delta connection of transformer windings.

 Core type Options: